 Little Salad Bar Caesar Salad Kit

-Aldi sells several great salad kits, including some impressive Asian-style and southwest-style chopped salads, and we like their individual ready-to-eat Caesar salad bowls, but one of my family’s favorites is the bagged Caesar salad kit.
+Aldi sells several great salad kits, including some Asian-style and southwest-style chopped salads, and we like their individual ready-to-eat Caesar salad bowls, but one of my family’s favorites is the bagged Caesar salad kit.

 This is a Regular Buy, which means it’s sold at Aldi year round.
+You’ll find it stocked in the refrigerated produce case near the other salads and lettuces.

 The lettuce is in the main bag, and buried within the lettuce is a smaller bag that contains three more plastic bags containing dressing, cheese, and croutons.
 The salad is already washed and ready to eat.